 Integration and Applied Learning (PPOL476) can optinally be substituted for the Public Policy Internship

 To meet the minimum standard of 128 units for degree completion, students must fulfill that obligation with General Education free elective courses.

 Submit your application.
 Be sure to include a copy of your undergrad transcript confirming at least a 2.0 GPA, if you have one.
 Otherwise, submit a copy of your high school transcript and ACT or SAT scores.
-Even though Jessup doesn’t require a minimum standardized test scores, test scores are considered during the decision process.
 You will also need to submit a copy of the university form.